BalaIBMRaptor/MQ-HA/instructions/nonPersistent.md

 ### Configure access to MQ outside the cluster
 To demonstrate access to MQ a number of tools can be used such as RFHUtil, MQ Explore, JMS Application or the MQ samples.
 As a demonstration the following uses the MQ samples:

+Pre-requisites
-1. Install MQ with the samples
+* Install MQ with the samples

+1. We will use the High Availability MQ sample programs:
+   * amqsphac: puts a message every 2 seconds to a queue
+   * amqsghac: continuously gets messages from a queue These are described in more detail [here](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.dev.doc/q024200_.htm).

 ## Container Image Locations